Ireby and Uldale

-Ireby and Uldale is a civil parish in the Cumberland district, in the ceremonial of Cumbria, England.
+Ireby and Uldale is a civil parish in the Cumberland district, in the ceremonial county of Cumbria, England.
 The parish includes Aughertree, High Ireby, Ireby, Longlands, Orthwaite, Ruthwaite and Uldale.
 The population, including neighbouring Bewaldeth and Snittlegarth at the 2011 Census was 458.

 Part of the parish lies within the Skiddaw Group SSSI (Site of Special Scientific Interest).

 Governance

 Ireby and Uldale is part of the parliamentary constituency of Penrith and Solway.
 From 1974 to 2023 it was in Allerdale district.

 Ireby and Uldale has its own Parish Council; Ireby and Uldale Parish Council.